2014–15 Miami Hurricanes men's basketball team

-The 2014–15 Miami Hurricanes men's basketball team represents the University of Miami during the 2014–15 NCAA Division I men's basketball season.
-The Hurricanes, led by fourth year head coach Jim Larrañaga, play their home games at the BankUnited Center and were members of the Atlantic Coast Conference.
-The team has had wins at Duke, Syracuse and Florida, all on the road.
+The 2014–15 Miami Hurricanes men's basketball team represented the University of Miami during the 2014–15 NCAA Division I men's basketball season.
+The Hurricanes, led by fourth year head coach Jim Larrañaga, played their home games at the BankUnited Center and were members of the Atlantic Coast Conference.
+The team had wins at Duke, Syracuse and Florida, all on the road.
 They finished the season 25–13, 10–8 in ACC play to finish in a tie for sixth place.
 They advanced to the quarterfinals of the ACC tournament where they lost to Notre Dame.
-They were invited to the National Invitation Tournament where they defeated North Carolina Central, Alabama, Richmond and Temple to advanced to the NIT championship game where they lost to Stanford.
+They were invited to the National Invitation Tournament, where they defeated North Carolina Central, Alabama, Richmond and Temple to advance to the NIT championship game where they lost to Stanford.

+As of 2024, this season marked the last time the Hurricanes made the NIT.

 Previous season

 The Hurricanes finished the season 17–16, 7–11 in ACC play to finish in tenth place.
 They advanced to the second round of the ACC tournament where they lost to NC State.
+They were not invited to either the NCAA tournament or NIT.